Visitors at the Department of POLIS

 Someone engaged in research who is working on a topic of interest to POLIS.
 They will not have any Departmental resources available to them beyond library access, and must be working alongside a Department staff member.
-The minimum period for a Visiting Scholar is one term, and the maximum period is one year, renewable on application.
+The minimum period for a Visiting Scholar is two weeks, and the maximum period is one year, renewable on application.

 To apply you will need to complete the appropriate application form, provide a CV, a photograph of yourself, an outline of the proposed research to be undertaken at Cambridge and two references.
 You will also need to have written support or a formal invitation from a current member of staff.